 At what point does it make more financial sense to replace a broken washer than to repair it?

-From data from our sister publication Consumer NZ, it becomes more cost effective to replace a broken top loader when it's between seven and 12 years old, and a broken front loader when it's between 12 and 20 years old.
+From data from our sister publication Consumer NZ, it becomes more cost effective to replace a broken top loader when it's between seven and seven and a half years old, and a broken front loader when it's between seven and eight and a half years old.

 While this isn't a hard and fast rule (it'll depend on what exactly has gone wrong with your washing machine and the machine itself), it's a good starting point.